locationtech/udig-platform/docs/user/en/Working with Layers.rst

 Working with Layers
 ###################

-The concept of a `Layer <Layer.html>`_ is the central method of working with mapping information.
+The concept of a :doc:`Layer` is the central method of working with mapping information.
 A layer consists of two parts: the data being displayed and the style controlling how the data is rendered.